pgRouting/GSoC-pgRouting/doc/metrics/pgr_betweennessCentrality.rst

 ..
 TODO: Paraphrase

-Betweenness centrality measures the extent to which a vertex lies on paths between other vertices.
-Vertices with high betweenness may have considerable influence within a network by virtue of their control over information passing between others.
+Betweenness centrality measures the extent to which a vertex lies on the shortest paths between all other pairs of vertices.
+Vertices with a high betweenness centrality score may have considerable influence in a network by the virtue of their control over the information passing between others.

-They are also the ones whose removal from the network will most disrupt communications between other vertices because they lie on the largest number of paths taken by messages.
+The removal of these nodes will affect the network by disrupting the communication in the network because they lie on the larget number of paths taken by messages.

 This implementation work for both directed and undirected graphs.